 What stood out to you?
 What is most important someone buying this game should know?
 You might not be able to cover everything in a review, especially if you want to keep it quick and snappy for a video, so you should establish a hierarchy of what's important about the game, with the most important thing being first, and the least important thing being last (in journalism, we call this the inverted pyramid).

-Whether your review be in video or text format, you have to understand that not everyone will read your entire review, so it is important that your strongest points be presented in the beginning of the review.
+Whether your review is in video or text format, you have to understand that not everyone will read your entire review, so it is important that your strongest points be presented at the beginning of the review.

 What is the one thing you want people to know about this game?
 Make it front and center.